Arthur Barry – A Jewel Thief who became a Status Symbol!

 His Few High Profile Feats

-Arthur Barry sent chills in Police circles in 1926.
+Arthur Barry being a remarkable thief scare the Police circles in 1926.
 He came to know that the New York County Dutchess secured her jewelry in a strong safe weighing 80 kg in her bedroom closet.
 Barry climbed into the bedroom on a ladder, tip-toed and silently balanced the safe on his shoulders and quietly escaped the same way he had entered.

 Arrest and Escape of Arthur Barry